 “Just tell me what happened.”

-"Teddy and I kissed," she finally revealed.
-"It came out of nowhere.
-He kissed me all of the sudden, and as soon as he did it, I wanted it.
-I realized that I did, and so I kissed him back!
+“Teddy and I kissed,” she finally revealed.
+“It came out of nowhere.
+He kissed me all of the sudden, and as soon as he did, I wanted it.
+So I kissed him back!
 And we didn't stop for a while.
 Then he was half naked when we stopped, and I told him how wrong it was, how I never would have done it if he hadn't been so sudden about it.
 But then he...He was so cute about it all and he pulled me back into it.
 So we kissed again!
-And, James, ugh."
+And, James, ugh.”

 “Wow,” he finally said quietly.
 “I–I don't know what to tell you.”